aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/formatcondition/_index.md

 ### getIconSet() {#getIconSet--}

+<b>@deprecated.</b> Please use the 'iconSet' property instead.
 Get the conditional formatting's "IconSet" instance.
 The default instance's IconSetType is TrafficLights31.
 Valid only for type = IconSet.

 ```javascript
 getIconSet() : IconSet;